zoe-f-cyborg/week-6/exit-ticket.md

 ----------------------------------------------------------------------

 Thank you for all youre help in these last few weeks.
 This course has been quite enlightening.
 It didn't so much five me a set of concrete tools than a new approach, a new outlook, to historical analysis.
 It showed me just a handful of the many different ways you can collect, analyze, and display data.
-And now I will grade myself on each of the 5 learning outcomes described on the course website:
+Since my storymap doesn't really cover them in detail, below I have given myself a grade on each of the 5 learning outcomes described on the course website:

 1. "analyze and assess historical documents, artifacts, and other primary sources"